dador92/get_clean_data/README.md

 ## Making the Data Tidy

 This section explains the fundamental steps taken by the `run_analysis.R` script to tidy up the raw data set.

+### Tidy Data Set Defined

+The tidy data set is defined in the [**Code Book**](./code_book.md).
+The operations performed on the raw data set (as described below) will transform it into the tidy data set that the Code Book describes.
+The explanation or motivation for each step in the transformation is explain with that transformation's description.